BobbyLowi/AIKecerdasanBuatan/README.md

 viewer.show()
 ```

-**Following is what you need for this book:**
-This book is for Computer Vision Engineers, and machine learning developers who are good with Python programming and want to explore details and complexities of image processing.
-No prior knowledge of the image processing techniques is expected.

 With the following software and hardware list you can run all code files present in the book (Chapter 1-12).
 ### Software and Hardware List
 | Chapter | Software required | OS required |